CodecoolGlobal/tech-interview-workbook-Kistegez/docs/module_oop.md

 #### What are the Object Oriented Principles?
 Explain the concepts with realistic examples!

+    - Encapsulation: group related veriables and functions together TO REDUCE COMPLEXITY + ICREASE REUSEABILITY
+    - Abstaction: hide the detalies and the complexity and show only the ascensions TO REDUCE COMPLEXITY + ISOLATE IMPACT OF CHANGES
+    - Inharitance: ELIMINATE REDUNDANT CODE such as use superclasses or base classes
+    - Polymorphism REFACTOR SWITCH CASE / IF STATEMENTS. this way each subclass can behave differently.

-    # Encapsulation: The implementation and state of each object are privately held inside a defined boundary, or class.
+    - Encapsulation: The implementation and state of each object are privately held inside a defined boundary, or class.
     Other objects do not have access to this class or the authority to make changes but are only able to call a list of public functions, or methods.
     This characteristic of data hiding provides greater program security and avoids unintended data corruption.
     Another way to think about encapsulation is, it is a protective shield that prevents the data from being accessed by the code outside this shield.